27 min viewing time

 - How to optimise the use of HVAC systems efficiently

-- Understand the correct levels of humidity, CO2, and temperature to maintain in offices
+- Get an understanding of correct levels of humidity, CO2, and temperature to maintain in offices

 - How to minimise the risk of a virus spread